 Rebecca Mitchell

-Rebecca Mitchell joined the faculty at Middlebury College in January 2016.
-She studied both music (piano performance) and Russian language and culture at the University of Saskatchewan (B.Mus.), Meadows School of the Arts, Southern Methodist University (M.Mus.), and Carleton University (M.A.), before devoting her life to the exploration of Russian/Soviet history.
-She completed her Ph.D. at the University of Illinois at Urbana-Champaign in 2011.
-A native of northeastern Saskatchewan (Canada), her research interests have taken her throughout Europe, the UK, Russia and Georgia.
-She teaches a wide range of courses on the Russian Empire and the Soviet Union, Marx and Marxism, and the intersections between music and power in history.
-Her first book, Nietzsche’s Orphans: Music, Metaphysics and the Twilight of the Russian Empire (Yale University Press, 2015), examines the interrelationship between imperial identity, nationalist tensions, philosophical ideals, and musical life in the final years of the Russian Empire (1905-1917).
-It received the 2016 W. Bruce Lincoln Book Prize by the Association for Slavic, East European, and Eurasian Studies (ASEEES), awarded biannually “for an author’s first published monograph or scholarly synthesis that is of exceptional merit and lasting significance for the understanding of Russia’s past.”
-She has received research funding from numerous sources, including the Paul Sacher Stiftung, Social Sciences and Humanities Research Council (SSHRC), the Havighurst Center for Russian and Post-Soviet Studies, and the University of Illinois Department of History.
+I am an Associate Professor of History at Middlebury College.
+I studied both music (piano performance) and Russian language and culture at the University of Saskatchewan (B.Mus.), Meadows School of the Arts, Southern Methodist University (M.Mus.), and Carleton University (M.A.), before completing my Ph.D. in history at the University of Illinois at Urbana-Champaign in 2011.
+A native of northeastern Saskatchewan (Canada), my research interests have taken me throughout Europe, the UK, Russia and Georgia.
+I teach a wide range of courses on the Russian Empire and the Soviet Union, Marx and Marxism, and the intersections between music and power in history.
+My first book, Nietzsche’s Orphans: Music, Metaphysics and the Twilight of the Russian Empire (Yale University Press, 2015), examines the interrelationship between imperial identity, nationalist tensions, philosophical ideals, and musical life in the final years of the Russian Empire (1905-1917).
+It received the 2016 W. Bruce Lincoln Book Prize awarded by the Association for Slavic, East European, and Eurasian Studies (ASEEES) for a for a first monograph “that is of exceptional merit and lasting significance for the understanding of Russia’s past”.
+My second book, Sergei Rachmaninoff (Reaktion Press, 2022) offers an accessible new look at a beloved composer.
+In my current research, I use sacred chant as a lens through which to explore local, regional, national and religious forms of identity in the late Russian Empire and early Soviet Union, with particular focus on the South Caucasus (Georgia).
+I have received research funding from numerous sources, including CAORC-NEH, American Research Institute of the South Caucasus (ARISC), the Paul Sacher Stiftung, Social Sciences and Humanities Research Council (SSHRC), and the Havighurst Center for Russian and Post-Soviet Studies.

 Courses Taught